PwintYeeMon/PwintYeeMon/README.md

 * 🎓 I hold a bachelor's degree from University of Greenwich in Computing, specialising in Information Systems.
 * ✨ I gained exposure to the UX world when I took a module in Human Computer Interaction Design and developed an interest in this field ever since.
+* 😄 Since then, I've been self-studying about HCI and UX and have participated in hackathons as a UX UI Designer, completed Google UX Design courses, attended a mini bootcamp and a summer accelarator.
 * 💻 And now, I'm working as a UX Designer!
 * 📫 Reach me on pwintyeemon@gmail.com